makinacorpus/drupal-sf-dic/README.md

 # Drupal 7 - Symfony - Dependency injection

+This project has been maturing enough to fill those needs:

-Brings the Symfony 3 dependency injection container to Drupal 7 along with a limited Drupal 8 API compatibility layer.
+ *  brings the Symfony 3 dependency injection container to Drupal 7 ;
+ *  brings a Drupal 8 forward-compatibility layer for easier module porting ;
+ *  brings the ability to use Symfony bundles into Drupal 7 as long as they use a limited set of Symfony features.

 ## Installation